Priyanka Chopra Pens A Heartfelt Note After Being Honoured At Marrakech Film Festival

 Epic Night

-The 'Quantico' star even shared a bunch of pictures from the event where one of them features her waving at a crowd who was present to get a glimpse of the global icon.
+The 'Quantico' star even shared a bunch of pictures from the event where one of them features her waving at a crowd that was present to get a glimpse of the global icon.

 On Tuesday Night, Priyanka Won The Danny Kaye Humanitarian Award